nocobase/docs/docs/en-US/api/auth/base-auth.md

 ## Overview

-`BaseAuth` extends the abstract class [Auth](./auth.md) and provides a foundational implementation for authentication types, utilizing JWT as the authentication method.
-In most cases, it's preferable to extend `BaseAuth` for customizing authentication type, rather than directly inheriting from the abstract class `Auth`.
+`BaseAuth` inherits from the abstract class [Auth](./auth.md) and serves as the basic implementation for user authentication types, using JWT as the authentication method.
+In most cases, extending user authentication types can be achieved by inheriting from `BaseAuth` instead of directly inheriting from the `Auth` abstract class.

 ```ts
 class BasicAuth extends BaseAuth {